 It is hard to think of a more sad and lonely idea that viewing the height of relationships as effectiveness.
 Many couples today may be highly effective at communication but yet tremendously lonely in their relationship because it never goes beyond being effective.
 While communication skills may be necessary for intimacy and connection, they are not sufficient.
 What is needed for relationships which are meaningful and deeply satisfying is to learn or discover a way of being in relationship.

 Martin Buber (1970) added to this theory with his conception of the I-Thou versus the I-It relationships.
 In a nutshell, relating to someone in an I-it manner is relating to them as if they were an object.
 It is a mechanical way of interacting.
 In ways, this could be compared to the idea of applying techniques to relationship.
 Take for example of communication skills, relationships skills, and parenting skills from the previous section.
 All of these things can greatly enhance relationships.
 However, when relationships are reduced to effective communication and management, something precious is lost.

-In an I-Thou relationship two people are engaged in a genuine relationships.
+In an I-Thou relationship, two people are engaged in a genuine relationship.
 There is a mutual risk involved here.
 This risk involves the possibility of being hurt.
 If a person doesn’t share their ‘authentic self’ and gets rejected, it hurts.
 But if a person shares their genuine self and is rejected, it hurts much more.
-The I-Thou relationship lives in this greater risk to receive the greater rewards.
-Second, I-Thou relationship encounter the other person.
+The I-Thou relationship lives in this greater risk to receive greater rewards.
+Second, I-Thou relationships encounter the other person.
 This is also a risk.

 The Anam Cara